berfinbilgen/Portable-GNSS-Software-Defined-Receiver-Based-on-ADALM-Pluto-SDR/README.md

 - gr-iio / gnuradio-iio 0.3 (ADI branch upgrade-3.8)
 - GNSS-SDR (next) built with Pluto support

+# Reports and Demonstrations

+This folder contains:

+- Project reports (PDF format)
+- Demonstration screenshots
+- Configuration test results
+- Pluto signal acquisition examples
+- Performance evaluation outputs

+These materials document the validation and testing process of the GNSS-SDR + PlutoSDR setup.

+Each report corresponds to a specific experiment configuration or validation stage.

 ## Installation

 Run the scripts in order: